Terminator (franchise): Future

 In December 2022, while promoting Avatar: The Way of Water, producer and director of the first two Terminator films James Cameron revealed that another series reboot was "in discussion, but nothing has been decided".
 The reboot would likely feature an entirely new cast and reset the continuity of the entire film series.
 Cameron suggested that in hindsight, bringing back both Arnold Schwarzenegger and Linda Hamilton for Terminator: Dark Fate had been a mistake.
 In May 2023, Schwarzenegger stated in an interview that he would not appear in any future franchise installments after the last few films were "not well-written".
 Later that month, it was reported that Cameron was developing a script for a Terminator reboot.

 In February 2024, Hamilton stated in an interview that she would also not appear in any more future installments feeling that she did all she could in the franchise and thought the story had been "done to death".
 She also questioned the idea of rebooting the franchise again stating "Why anybody would relaunch it is a mystery to me."
 In September 2024, Cameron confirmed that he was working on more films, in which the core themes are kept but the "distinct iconography" of the previous films is to be discarded.
-In September 2025, he confirmed he was still working on writing a new movie, but that he was struggling to come up with a story, stating that "I've been unable to get started on that very far because I don’t know what to say that won’t be overtaken by real events.
+In September 2025, he confirmed he was still working on writing a new movie, but that he was struggling to come up with a story, stating that "I've been unable to get started on that very far because I don't know what to say that won't be overtaken by real events.
 We are living in a science fiction age right now."
+Following the release of Avatar: Fire and Ash, Cameron stated he was still working on a new film, with his intent to focus on it in a couple of months after the release of Avatar: Fire and Ash, and reiterated that it will be the first he is involved with that will not feature Schwarzenegger.
+Cameron stated that "there needs to be a broader interpretation of Terminator and the idea of a time war and super intelligence.
+I want to do new stuff that people aren't imagining."